Protocentral/protocentral_healthypi_v4/docs/faq.md

   </tr>
   <tr>
     <td class="tq-0pky">* Can the board works without a battery?</td>
-    <td class="tq-0pky">-Yes, it can work without a battery but you need to connect the high quality USB cable which is capable of delivering the required current.</td>
+    <td class="tq-0pky">-Yes, it can work without a battery but it need to be connect with the high quality USB cable which is capable of delivering the required current.
+In case the current delivered is not sufficient the board will restart so, it is recommended to use the board with battery.</td>
   </tr>
   <tr>
     <td class="tq-0pky">* What are the username and password for OTA login?</td>